jonnor/machinehearing/tinyml2021/environmentalsoundclassification.md

 Noise monitoring using Wireless Sensor Networks are being applied in order to understand and help mitigate these noise problems.
 It is desirable that these sensor systems, in addition to logging the sound level, can indicate what the likely sound source is.
-Performing such Environmental Noise Classification directly in the sensor is desirable in order to avoid sending audio data to the cloud, which may have negative impacts on privacy and battery lifetime.
+Performing such Environmental Noise Classification directly in the sensor is desirable in order to avoid sending audio data to the cloud, which may have negative impacts on data transfer amounts, battery lifetime and privacy.

 In this talk we will explain how we tested several different Convolutional Neural Networks for this task on the STM32L476 low-power microcontroller,